yt3trees/SqlSchemaBridgeMCP/README.md

 -   **Returns**: CSV format table data.

 #### `find_column`
 -   **Description**: Searches for columns by logical or physical name and returns results in CSV format.
 The search can be filtered by providing a table_name.
-If only a table_name is provided, all columns for that table are returned. **Note**: If the result is too large and causes token limit issues, try using exactMatch=true to get more specific results.
+If only a table_name is provided, all columns for that table are returned. **Recommendation**: When filtering by table name, use exactMatch=true first for more precise results. **Note**: If the result is too large and causes token limit issues, try using exactMatch=true to get more specific results.
 -   **Arguments**:
     -   `logicalName: str` (optional): The logical name of the column (e.g., "Customer Name").
     -   `physicalName: str` (optional): The physical name of the column (e.g., "CUSTOMER_NAME").